ixiaopan/blog/content/post/end2end-project-01.md

 ### Identify variables

-Before any further analysis, we need to have a look at the data generally.
-More specifically, you need to answer the following questions,
+After getting data, we should have a peek at data first.
+Specifically, we need to answer the following questions,

-- How many observations and variables do you have?
+- How many observations and variables do we have?

-- Which variables are your predictors and target?
+- What variables are your predictors and target?

-- What's the data type and memory usage?
+- How about data types and memory usage?

-- What's the descriptive statistics about the data?
+- What's the descriptive statistics about data?

 Luckily, Pandas provides convenient functions to answer these questions.